Find a Law Firm

 Find an Approved Solicitor on the Aviva Equity Release UK Ltd Conveyancing Panel

-You will need a solicitor but they need not be on the Aviva Equity Release conveyancing panel.
+Although you do need to retain the services of a lawyer they dont need to be on the Aviva Equity Release panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
 As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.